 - Leave early.
 From school and local park district activities to neighborhood and family parties, Halloween can be an action-packed day.
 Leave yourself plenty of time so you don’t have to rush.
 Ten or fifteen extra minutes can make a big difference.

 - Encourage your children to carry a flashlight or wear reflective gear on their costume so they are more visible to people who are driving.
 And make sure their costumes aren’t too long causing them to trip while crossing the road.
-If you’re having a tough time finding a well-fitting costume, perhaps try making your kids DIY halloween costumes.
+If you’re having a tough time finding a well-fitting costume, perhaps try making your kids DIY halloween costumes or even just a quick set of DIY animal ears.

 If you want to know more about the research that was done and how many fatalities actually occur every year, check out this Halloween infographic.

 Written by Jennifer Sikora exclusively for 5 Minutes for Mom with information provided by State Farm, the nation’s leading auto insurer.
 They teamed up with research expert, Bert Sperling of Sperling’s BestPlaces, to better understand the risks kids face as they take to the streets in search of Halloween treats.
 Analysis of 21 years of data reveals the risk of a fatal child pedestrian accident traditionally double on October 31.
 We originally published this post on Oct 29, 2012, and we’ve updated it now to help us all again keep our kids safe on Halloween.